rithikrajkumar4/rithikrajkumar4/ReadMe.md

 [linkedin]: https://www.linkedin.com/in/rrk4

-### My name is Rithik Rajkumar, a programming enthusiast and a Computer Science Engineering graudate.
+### A programming enthusiast and a Computer Science Engineering graudate.
 I love to learn new things and to be up to date with my tech stack.
 I'm a full-stack developer with experience in various frontend/backend frameworks!!!

 - 🔭 I’m currently working as a freelancer in Javascript with MongoDB,ExpressJS,ReactJS,NodeJS  stacks.
 - 🦾 Good at Data Structure and Algorithm (DSA) in C++.